Supervised learning with probabilistic morphisms and kernel mean embeddings: Abstract

 \section{Abstract}

-In this paper I propose a concept of a correct loss function in a generative model of supervised learning for an input space $\Xx$ and a label space $\Yy$, both of which are measurable spaces.
-A correct loss function in a generative model of supervised learning must accurately measure the discrepancy between elements of a hypothesis space $\Hh$ of possible predictors and the supervisor operator, even when the supervisor operator does not belong to $\Hh$.
-To define correct loss functions, I propose a characterization of a regular conditional probability measure $\mu_{\Yy|\Xx}$ for a probability measure $\mu$ on $\Xx \times \Yy$ relative to the projection $\Pi_\Xx: \Xx \times \Yy \to \Xx$ as a solution of a linear operator equation.
-If $\Yy$ is a separable metrizable topological space, I propose an additional characterization of a regular conditional probability measure $\mu_{\Yy|\Xx}$ as a minimizer of mean square error on the space of Markov kernels, referred to as probabilistic morphisms, from $\Xx$ to $\Yy$.
-This characterization utilizes kernel mean embeddings.
-Building upon these results and employing inner measure to quantify the generalizability of a learning algorithm, I extend a result due to Cucker-Smale, which addresses the learnability of a regression model, to the setting of a conditional probability estimation problem.
-Additionally, I present a variant of Vapnik's regularization method for solving stochastic ill-posed problems, incorporating inner measure, and showcase its applications.
+In this paper I propose a generative model of supervised learning that unifies two approaches to supervised learning, using a concept of a correct loss function.
+Addressing two measurability problems, which have been ignored in statistical learning theory, I propose to use convergence in outer probability to characterize the consistency of a learning algorithm.
+Building upon these results, I extend a result due to Cucker-Smale, which addresses the learnability of a regression model, to the setting of a conditional probability estimation problem.
+Additionally, I present a variant of Vapnik-Stefanuyk's regularization method for solving stochastic ill-posed problems, and using it to prove the generalizability of overparameterized supervised learning models.